h-RAT/Willy_Firmware_V3_T-Embed_CC1101/README.md

 -----

 - Scanner:<br>
-When analysing, the device scanning signals strength (RSSI) at all the frequencies available in frequency configuration.
+During analysis, the device scans signal strength (RSSI) at all the frequencies available in frequency configuration.
-Then displays the frequency with the highest RSSI value, with signal strength higher than than configured.
+Then displays the frequency with the highest RSSI value, with signal strength higher than the configured threshold.

 <p align="center">
   <img src="https://raw.githubusercontent.com/h-RAT/Willy_Firmware_V3_T-Embed_CC1101/refs/heads/main/Image/Scanner.png" width="500" alt="Willy">